andreamll/ursolao-node-api/README.md

 ### Running the tests

 A web page should open in your default browser.
-If not, just go to: http://localhost:3000/
+If not, just go to: http://localhost:3000/ to see if the API is alive.

+All the endpoints are listed below.
+You can test then using [Postman] https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop.

 ## Endpoints